 6. Wasp attack

 Despite their reputation, parasitic wasps can actually be beneficial insects for more than one reasons.
-Certain types (ground hornets, which really are wasps) hunt grubs and will in fact seek them out to take care of the problem for you.
+Certain types (ground wasps or hornets, which really are wasps) hunt grubs and will, in fact, seek them out to take care of the problem for you.

 Okay, they’ll be more driven by their predatory instincts than your wishes and hopes, but it’s the end result what counts, right?